Malexander307/DNDJounal-Backend/README.md

 Run tests:
 php artisan test

+### Using Sail (Docker)

+This project includes Laravel Sail (Docker) for local development.

+- Start the containers (detached):
+  ./vendor/bin/sail up -d
+- Stop and remove containers:
+  ./vendor/bin/sail down
+- Rebuild images:
+  ./vendor/bin/sail build --no-cache
+- Run Artisan or Composer inside the app container:
+  ./vendor/bin/sail artisan migrate
+  ./vendor/bin/sail composer install
+- Run tests:
+  ./vendor/bin/sail test
+- Open a shell in the app container:
+  ./vendor/bin/sail shell

+Ports and environment
+- The frontend is available at http://localhost:${APP_PORT:-8000} (APP_PORT in .env).
+- To avoid host port collisions the compose file reads:
+  - FORWARD_DB_PORT (default 3307) → maps to container 3306
+  - FORWARD_REDIS_PORT (default 6381) → maps to container 6379
+  Edit these in .env if the defaults conflict with other services on your machine.

+Useful tip
+- If you prefer a shorter command you can create an alias: alias sail='./vendor/bin/sail'

 ## Contributing
 Contributions are welcome.
 Please open issues for features/bugs and submit PRs for changes.
 Keep changes small and include tests where applicable.